top of page

 Along with photographic storytelling, I began to host wild horse retreats and trips to other wild horse areas in the world.
 When we see mankind’s treatment of wild horses, and how it differs depending on geographic location, we can better understand and help shape a future where wild horses are protected and respected.

 There are over 60,000 wild horses languishing in holding facilities.
-In contrast, cattle ranchers in northern Portugal are accepting of the ‘Garrano’ wild horses.
-In Chilean Patagonia, wild horses known as ‘Baguales’ are also revered, and have become a draw for adventurers.
+In contrast, cattle ranchers in northern Portugal accept the ‘Garrano’ wild horses.
+In Chilean Patagonia, wild horses known as ‘Baguales’ are revered and have become a draw for adventurers.
 In Mongolia, Przewalski’s horses were extinct from the wild, but due to a successful captive breeding program, they once again roam the Mongolian steppes.

 The wild horses of Canada’s remote Sable Island are 100 percent protected, living wild and free with zero interference from mankind.
 We have much to learn regarding mankind’s complex relationships with wild horses.